MileHacker Logo

 Connectivity & Mobile

-Ucell, Beeline, UzMobile, and Mobiuz are main mobile providers.
+Ucell, Beeline, UzMobile, and Mobiuz are the biggest mobile networks.
 Purchase SIM cards at the airport or official stores with your passport.
-Plans are generally affordable.
+Arrangements are generally affordable.
 Consider an eSIM from Airalo or a mobile Wi-Fi device from Solis Wi-Fi.

 Internet Access

-• Wi-Fi is can be found in most hotels, guesthouses, cafes, restaurants, and shopping malls.
+• Wi-Fi is available in the majority of hotels, guesthouses, cafes, restaurants, and shopping malls.
 Speeds vary.

-• Good 4G coverage is found in Tashkent and other major cities.
+• Good 4G coverage exists in Tashkent and additional major cities.

 • Post offices are available for sending postcards, letters, and parcels.